phybros/willwarren.com/content/posts/building-my-own-cpu-part-3-from-simulation-to-hardware/index.md

 ## The Arduino Mega: World's Most Overqualified ROM Loader

 Using DIP switches to load a program into RAM got very old very quickly.
-Since this machine has 256 useable bytes of RAM, the programs can get kind of long.
+Since this machine has 256 usable bytes of RAM, the programs can get kind of long.

 Instead I sort of hacked an Arduino Mega into the middle of it.

-It's directly connected to the bus and some of the control lines (RESET, II, RI, MI, CLK).
+It's directly connected to the bus and some of the control lines (`RESET`, `II`, `RI`, `MI`, `CLK`).

-I also route the CLK line via a little SPDT switch which controls whether CLK comes from the actual clock, or from the Arduino.
+I also route the `CLK` line via a little SPDT switch which controls whether `CLK` comes from the actual clock, or from the Arduino.

 ![](arduino-mega.jpeg)

-On boot, the Arduino pulls reset low, then shoves bytes into RAM one by one, pulsing CLK as it goes, and then releases the reset line and sets all the control line connections to "INPUT" (which makes them High-Z, effectively unplugging them from the circuit).
+On boot, the Arduino pulls reset low, then shoves bytes into RAM one by one, pulsing `CLK` as it goes, and then releases the reset line and sets all the control line connections to "INPUT" (which makes them High-Z, effectively unplugging them from the circuit).

 So the process to load the program is:

-- Switch the CLK line to the Arduino
+- Switch the `CLK` line to the Arduino
 - Power up the WCPU-1 if it isn't yet
 - Press the reset button on the Arduino
 - The Arduino stuffs the program into RAM in about 10ms
 - Hold down the WCPU-1 reset button
-- Switch the CLK back to the real clock
+- Switch the `CLK` back to the real clock
 - Let go of the reset button

 This didn't always work very well, and honestly it is a **huge hack**.
 The logic levels on the control lines are all over the place because the EEPROMs are also trying to drive the lines.

 In practice, this bus fighting originally prevented the Arduino from writing to RAM at all.
-So in the image above you might see a thing marked LOAD that is just a 74HC245 on its own whose Output Enable pin is controlled by the Arduino.
+So in the image above you might see a thing marked LOAD that is just a `74HC245` on its own whose Output Enable pin is controlled by the Arduino.

-In this way, the Arduino can cut the EEPROM off from the RI line temporarily while it's working, and then it relinquishes it back again afterwards.
-None of the other control signals seemed to care about the Arduino, but RI is incredibly sensitive.
+In this way, the Arduino can cut the EEPROM off from the `RI` line temporarily while it's working, and then it relinquishes it back again afterwards.
+None of the other control signals seemed to care about the Arduino, but `RI` is incredibly sensitive.

-The proper way to do this would probably be to wire the OE pin of all the control logic EEPROMs up to the Arduino, then you could effectively "unplug" the whole module from the computer while the Arduino loader did it's thing.
-Unfortunately for me, I didn't break out the OE pin on my Control Module PCB!
+The proper way to do this would probably be to wire the `OE` pin of all the control logic EEPROMs up to the Arduino, then you could effectively "unplug" the whole module from the computer while the Arduino loader did its thing.
+Unfortunately for me, I didn't break out the `OE` pin on my Control Module PCB!

 #### The "real" solution